-Western Leaders can serve in four different, yet equally important functions: Crew Members, Team Captains, Counselors, and Advisory Board.
+Western Leaders serve in three different, yet equally important functions: Crew Members, Team Captains, and Advisory Board.
 While each function is responsible for different aspects of the M.A.S.T.E.R.
-Plan
+Plan,

-functions complement each other and work to ensure the overall success of the M.A.S.T.E.R.
+the three functions complement each other and work to ensure the overall success of

-Plan programs, and a positive orientation experience for all new students attending
+the M.A.S.T.E.R.
+Plan programs, and a positive orientation experience for all new

 Western Leaders who serve as Crew Members function as excellent customer service representatives and assist in the implementation of programs during M.A.S.T.E.R.
 Plan (August 17th-21st, 2014).